-Leaders in the Forensic Criminology environments are facing an ever-increasing need to expand the application of new criminal and forensic principles, methods, and technology to their industry in order to remain competitive, efficient, and viable now and in the future.
-Companies today depend and thrive on timely, accurate, and relevant information.
+Leaders in the healthcare industry are facing an ever-increasing need to apply new engineering principles, methods, and technologies to their field in order to remain competitive, efficient, and viable now and in the future.
+Companies today depend on and thrive on timely, accurate, and relevant information.
 As technology enables the creation and capture of ever-increasing amounts of data, the effective leadership, management, and understanding of resource needs is becoming an enormous challenge.
-Forensic Criminology has far-reaching implications in the global, environmental, integration, and security aspects of society.
+Healthcare informatics has far-reaching implications in the global, environmental, integration, and security aspects of society.
 The leaders at the highest levels in companies are now being driven to develop new solutions and techniques to survive and thrive.
 Effective leadership in this industry can only be achieved with a holistic approach and the advanced skills that will be covered in this proposed degree.

 The State of Maryland has a long history of fostering and encouraging business ventures as well as blazing new trails with groundbreaking research.
-If approved, this new degree will build on that legacy with a groundbreaking new doctorate program in a field that is evolving due to rapidly changing technology, management theories, and building engineering advancements.
-The University's Ph.D. in Forensic Criminology program will be producing the next generation of top leaders and engineers with the technological and management expertise needed now and in the future.
+If approved, this new degree will build on that legacy with a groundbreaking new doctorate program in a field that is evolving due to rapidly changing technology.
+The University's Ph.D. in Healthcare Informatics program will be producing the next generation of top leaders and practicing professionals with the technological and management expertise needed now and in the future.

-- 1. Describe potential industry or industries, employment opportunities, and expected level of entry (ex: mid-level management) for graduates of the proposed program.
+1. Describe potential industry or industries, employment opportunities, and expected level of entry (ex: mid-level management) for graduates of the proposed program.

-Graduates with the Ph.D. in Forensic Criminology will be expected to fill mid and senior level management positions in commercial design/construction, military design/construction, civil design/construction, construction companies, and academia with titles such as:
+Graduates with the Ph.D. in Healthcare Informatics will be expected to fill mid and senior level management positions in hospitals, research companies, other healthcare organizations, military, and academia with titles such as: